rtorricodev/ng-psw-man/Readme.md

     - Click Confirm button
     - Button right to the password field should hide/unhide password field
     - Button right to the hide button should copy the password
-        - Yo should be able to paste the password wherever you need it
+        - You should be able to paste the password wherever you need it
     - Password card should be displayed at the end of the list

 ## Delete Password Card: